TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 from above we have the terraform plugin setup script, this will tell terraform to download the plugin source `telmate/proxmox`, with version `2.9.11` and then set some provide details.

-`pm_api_url` this needs to be either you only proxmox node, or a node that is connected to your cluster. an example would be `https://192.168.1.2:8006/api2/json` this will be where Terraform invokes its vm c
+`pm_api_url` this needs to be either you only proxmox node, or a node that is connected to your cluster. an example would be `https://192.168.1.2:8006/api2/json` this will be where Terraform invokes its vm create, modify and destroy commands.

+`pm_api_token_id` this is the id you gave to a new user for api access